gvwilson/sdxpy/src/parse/index.md

 that represents the structure of what was parsed.
 We will re-use the classes defined in [%x glob %] for this purpose.

-Before we start writing our tokenizer we have to decide whether to implement it as a set of functions or as one or more classes.
+Before we start writing our tokenizer, we have to decide whether to implement it as a set of functions or as one or more classes.
-Based on previous experience we choose the latter: this tokenizer is simple enough that we'll only need a handful of functions, but one capable of handling a language like Python would be much larger, and classes are a handy way to group related functions together.
+Based on previous experience, we choose the latter: this tokenizer is simple enough that we'll only need a handful of functions, but one capable of handling a language like Python would be much larger, and classes are a handy way to group related functions together.